Switzerland is hands-down the most beautiful and picturesque country I’ve ever had the pleasure of exploring.

 OVERVIEW – SWITZERLAND ITINERARY

-Here is a quick overview of an ideal Switzerland 8 Day Itinerary that you will find in this post:
+Here is a quick overview of an ideal Switzerland 8 Day Itinerary that starts in Zurich and also finishes in Zurich.

 - Day 1: Zurich